Excuse the WTF expletive but if you’re like me you probably find discussions on methylation and MTHFR get pretty high-ceilinged, pretty quickly!

 Make sure you have a read.

-Back to WHY gene variations even matter but first let’s discuss methylation.
+Back to WHY gene variations even matter but first we need to discuss methylation.

 What is Methylation?

-Methylation has quickly become the latest “buzz” word but what the heck does it mean and how can it impact your health?
+Methylation has quickly become the latest “buzz” word but what does it mean for you and how can it impact your health?

 Methylation processes are absolutely central to our physical, emotional and mental wellbeing.
-It’s a biochemical process involved in almost all of your body’s functions and check this out –
+Methylation is a biochemical process involved in almost all of our body’s functions and check this out –

 Who knew!?!?